MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The state

-As described in [State](#state), the state of `scan` is like a table with a row for each step.
-Each step maintains its own state.
-The state for each step contains the most recent values of the columns and declared variables from all of the previous steps and the current step, along with the match ID for the ongoing sequence.
+As described in [State](#state), the state of the `scan` operator is like a table with a row for each step.

-For this example, the state of the operator is represented with the following table:
+For this example, the state can be represented with the following table:

 |step|m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|
 |s1||||X|X|X|X|
 |s2||||||X|X|
 |s3||||||||

+A value in the state is represented as *StepName*.*ColumnName*.
+For example, `s1.Ts` references column `Ts` that belongs to step `s1` in the state of the given step.

 The "X" indicates that a specific field is irrelevant for that step.